Teeskins/database-empty/README.md

 ### Info
 Database can be prefilled with assets as needed.
 Assets will be crawled and stored in the database during the seed processes.
+*thumbnails will be generated while seeding the database*

 ### Structure
 To be coherent with Teedata's naming, please consider using only following characters for naming files manually: